Commutativity in the Algorithmic Lovasz Local Lemma: Background and preliminaries

+Please note a slight technical difference between the cluster expansion condition in~\cite{Bissacot} and condition~\eqref{eq:Condition:b}: in the former the sum was taken over $S\in{\tt Ind}(\Gamma^+(f))$, while in the latter the sum is over $S\in{\tt Ind}(\Gamma(f))$.
+The latter condition can be weaker, if $\Gamma^+(f)\ne \Gamma(f)$ for some $f\in F$. \end{remark}

 \myparagraph{Shearer's condition} Shearer~\cite{Shearer} gave a sufficient and necessary condition for a general LLL to hold for a given dependency graph.
-Kolipaka and Szegedy~\cite{KolipakaSzegedy} showed that this condition is sufficient for the Moser-Tardos algorithm, while Harvey and Vondr\'ak~\cite{HarveyVondrak15} generalized the analysis to regenerating resampling oracles.
+Kolipaka and Szegedy~\cite{KolipakaSzegedy} showed that this condition is sufficient for the Moser-Tardos algorithm, while Harvey and Vondr\'ak~\cite{HarveyVondrak15} generalized the analysis to the framework with resampling oracles.
 We will show that the same analysis holds for the framework considered in this paper.

 Consider vector $p\in\mathbb R^{|F|}$.
 For a subset $S\subseteq F$ denote $p^S=\prod_{f\in S}p_f$; this is a monomial in variables $\{p_f\:|\:f\in F\}$.
 Also, define polynomial $q_S$ as follows:

 \begin{definition} Vector $p$ is said to satisfy the Shearer's condition if $q_S(p)\ge 0$ for all $S\subseteq F$, and $q_\varnothing(p)>0$.